naomimachado/cryptoloan/README.md

 ## Cryptoloan Details

-  * Cryptoloan is used to get loan using BTC as colletaral
+  * Cryptoloan is used to get loan using BTC as collateral
   * Cryptoloan is used to get notifications on price alter

   * Document of the Project is present in Report.pdf